Toby Myles

-Tobiath L. Myles (born July 23, 1975) is an American former professional football tackle.
+Tobiath L. Myles (born July 23, 1975) is an American former professional football player who was a tackle in the National Football League (NFL).
 He played for the New York Giants in 1999, and the Cleveland Browns and Oakland Raiders in 2001.
-He was selected in the fifth round of the 1998 NFL draft with the 147th overall pick.
+After playing college football for the Mississippi State Bulldogs and Jackson State Tigers, he was selected in the fifth round of the 1998 NFL draft with the 147th overall pick.